-Crohn’s disease is a type of inflammatory bowel disease (IBD) that is characterized by inflammation in the lining of the digestive tract.
-It can occur at any point throughout the GI tract, but is most often seen in the ileum (the last section of the small intestine) as well as the beginning portion of the large intestine.
+Crohn’s disease is a type of inflammatory bowel disease (IBD).
+It is characterized by inflammation in the lining of the digestive tract.
+It can occur at any point throughout the GI tract.
+But, is most often seen in the ileum.
+(The last section of the small intestine).
+As well as the beginning portion of the large intestine.

 Medications for Crohn’s disease

-The first line therapy for IBD patients is medications that have been shown to reduce inflammation in the intestinal lining, promote mucosal healing, and overall improve quality of life.
+The first line therapy for IBD patients is medications.
+Specifically ones that have been shown to reduce inflammation in the intestinal lining, promote mucosal healing, and overall improve quality of life.